haerski/mortality/report.md

 We pick two specific clients as examples to explain our model result.
 We choose client 58 who is located in Brooklyn, New York and client 412 who is located in Asheville, North Carolina.
 The first one faced adverse mortality and the second one didn't.

-Load the `DALEX` package to plot break-down plots and to compute SHAP values.
+We load the `DALEX` package to plot break-down plots and to compute SHAP values.

 ```r
 library(DALEX)